parameswar-mondal/Nodejs-Javascript-Database-Cloud-related-interview-questions/README.md

 Event-driven programming is particularly useful in Node.js because it allows developers to create non-blocking, asynchronous applications that can handle a large number of concurrent connections without affecting performance.
 By using event-driven programming, developers can create applications that respond quickly and efficiently to user input, network activity, or other events, which is essential for building scalable and high-performance web applications.

+### Q: What are different events in nodejs?

+`Ans:` In Node.js, there are several types of events that can occur, and they can be categorized into two main groups: system events and custom events.

+1. **System events:** These are events that are triggered by the Node.js runtime or the underlying operating system.
+Some examples of system events in Node.js include:

+- `exit`: This event is emitted when the Node.js process is about to `exit`.
+- `uncaughtException`: This event is emitted when an exception is thrown and not caught by any try/catch blocks.
+- `SIGINT`: This event is emitted when the process receives a `SIGINT` signal, usually from pressing Ctrl+C.

+2. **Custom events:** These are events that are created and triggered by the application code.
+Some examples of custom events in Node.js include:

+- `request`: This event is emitted by the HTTP server module when a new HTTP request is received.
+- `connection`: This event is emitted by the net module when a new client connection is established.
+- `customEvent`: This is an example of a custom event that an application can create and emit whenever it needs to signal some sort of custom logic or behavior.

+In Node.js, events are handled using the EventEmitter class, which provides a set of methods for registering event listeners, emitting events, and managing event handlers.

 ### Q: What is a callback function in Node.js?
 `Ans:` A callback function is a function that is passed as an argument to another function and is executed when the original function has completed its task.